Tortricinae

 (NCBI-index: 1.594254)

 The Birch Conch (Cochylis nana) has a white head and a white forewing with heavily suffused pale yellow-brown areas.
-The basal area of the wing is grey extending along the costa.
-Halfway from the dorsum runs a grey mixed black cross-band that narrows towards the costa.
-A yellow-brown spot can be seen in the center of this cross-band.
-The flight period is from May to July in one generation and the wingspan is 9-13mm.
-Hostplant: Birch.
-Dutch Name: Vroege dwergbladroller.
+The basal area of the wing is grey, extending along the costa.
+Halfway from the dorsum, a grey mixed black cross-band narrows towards the costa.
+A yellow-brown spot can be seen in the centre of this cross-band.
+The flight period is from May to July in one generation, and the wingspan is 9-13 mm.
+Host plant: Birch.
+Dutch name: Vroege dwergbladroller.
 Frisian name:

 Flying period: